Renfrewshire Council

 Counter Fraud and Corruption Policy

-The Counter Fraud and Corruption Policy details the Council's approach to the prevention, detection and prosecution of fraud and corruption, across all of the Council's service areas.
+Our Counter Fraud and Corruption Policy [293KB] details our approach to the prevention, detection and prosecution of fraud and corruption, across all of the Council's service areas.

 The public expect the Council to conduct its affairs with integrity, honesty and openness, and demand the highest standard of conduct from those working for and with it.
 The Council is also expected to safeguard public funds, and to ensure that they are available and used for their intended purpose.